Shadowtrance/TactilityWebsite/docs/supported-devices.md

 Implementing drivers can take some effort, so Tactility provides support for several devices.

 `LilyGo T-Deck Plus` is currently the best-supported device: all features are working and performance is great.
+Another recommendation is the `Elecrow CrowPanel Advance 2.8"`: This device also has great performance.
+It offers an extra USB UART and several external ports.

 All implemented devices:
  - [CYD 2432S024C](devices/cyd-2432S024c.md)